Tired Brain, Low Mood? It Could Be Your Mitochondria

 Core Concept: Why Brain Energy Matters for Mood

-Mitochondria are intracellular organelles responsible for producing ATP, the primary energy currency of the body.
-Although the brain represents only around 2% of total body weight, it consumes approximately 20% of the body’s total energy output (6).
+Mitochondria are intracellular organelles responsible for producing ATP through oxidative phosphorylation, the primary energy currency of the body.
+Although the brain represents only around 2% of total body weight, it consumes approximately 20% of the body’s total energy output, as documented by Martin Picard and Bruce McEwen at Columbia University and Rockefeller University (6).

 Because of this high demand, even subtle impairments in cellular energy metabolism may disproportionately affect cognitive and emotional function.
 This includes pathways related to cellular energy metabolism and methylation, which influence mitochondrial efficiency and neurological function.

-Research has increasingly linked mitochondrial dysfunction with depression, anxiety, cognitive fatigue, and neuroinflammation in specific populations (1–4,7).
+Research published in Progress in Neuro-Psychopharmacology and Biological Psychiatry and BMC Medicine has increasingly linked mitochondrial dysfunction with depression, anxiety, cognitive fatigue, and neuroinflammation in specific populations (1-4, 7).

 This does not imply that all mood disorders are caused by mitochondrial dysfunction.
 Rather, impaired cellular energy production may represent an under-recognised contributing factor in complex, chronic, or treatment-resistant cases.

 Neurotransmitter synthesis, release, and reuptake are all energy-dependent processes.
-When ATP availability is reduced, neurotransmitter signalling may become inefficient—even when neurotransmitter levels appear adequate on standard assessment (3,8).
+When ATP availability is reduced, neurotransmitter signalling — including serotonin, dopamine, and norepinephrine pathways — may become inefficient, even when neurotransmitter levels appear adequate on standard assessment (3, 8).

-Why Conventional Mental Health Care May Miss This
+Why Conventional Mental Health Care May Miss Mitochondrial Factors

-Standard mental health assessment appropriately focuses on psychological history, symptom patterns, and—where indicated—pharmacological modulation of neurotransmitters.
+Standard mental health assessment appropriately focuses on psychological history, symptom patterns, and — where indicated — pharmacological modulation of neurotransmitters via selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).
 This approach is effective and essential for many individuals.

 However, routine mental health care rarely evaluates cellular energy metabolism, oxidative stress, or mitochondrial efficiency.
-Standard blood tests do not directly assess ATP production or metabolic bottlenecks that influence neuronal energy availability (5,9).
+Standard blood tests — including full blood count (FBC), thyroid stimulating hormone (TSH), and basic metabolic panels — do not directly assess ATP production or metabolic bottlenecks that influence neuronal energy availability (5, 9).

 How Mitochondrial Dysfunction Can Influence Mental Health

-• Reduced ATP production, limiting neuronal firing capacity and cognitive endurance (3,6)
+Reduced ATP production Limited neuronal firing capacity and cognitive endurance Brain fog, mental fatigue (3, 6)

-These mechanisms have been observed in subsets of individuals with depression, bipolar disorder, chronic fatigue syndrome, and neurodegenerative conditions, although the degree of involvement varies between individuals (1–3,9,11).
+These mechanisms have been observed in subsets of individuals with major depressive disorder (MDD), bipolar disorder, chronic fatigue syndrome (CFS/ME), and neurodegenerative conditions, although the degree of involvement varies between individuals (1-3, 9, 11).

-Antidepressant medications can be effective and appropriate, particularly in moderate to severe depression.
-However, response rates vary, and a significant proportion of individuals experience only partial or minimal benefit (15).
+Antidepressant medications, including SSRIs such as fluoxetine and sertraline, can be effective and appropriate, particularly in moderate to severe depression.
+However, Parker and Crawford (2014) noted in Acta Psychiatrica Scandinavica that response rates vary, and a significant proportion of individuals experience only partial or minimal benefit (15).

-Emerging research suggests that altered energy metabolism and inflammatory signalling may limit the brain’s capacity to utilise neurotransmitters efficiently, even when their availability is pharmacologically increased (1,3,4).
+Emerging research suggests that altered energy metabolism and inflammatory signalling — including elevated pro-inflammatory cytokines such as interleukin-6 (IL-6) and tumour necrosis factor-alpha (TNF-alpha) — may limit the brain’s capacity to utilise neurotransmitters efficiently, even when their availability is pharmacologically increased (1, 3, 4).

 This does not invalidate antidepressant therapy.
 Instead, it highlights that additional physiological contributors may need to be addressed in some individuals alongside standard mental health care.